Editor’s Note: This story was originally published on CNN.com in 2014.

 “I’m happy,” I say to myself.
 I may be stressed, sleep-deprived and sorely in need of “me” time, but I am very satisfied with my life.
 Isn’t it possible that I could be just as happy as someone without kids – even if they have more time to sleep and take care of themselves?

-According to two new studies, the answer might be yes and no.
+According to two recent studies, the answer might be yes and no.

 People with kids living at home tend to have more money and are more highly educated, more religious and in better health, said Stone, a professor of psychiatry and psychology at Stony Brook University.
 “All of those are factors that go along with people having better life evaluations.”